Private Concessions in Etosha

-- Booking in advance to avoid disappointment is recommended during high season and December and Easter local holiday periods.
+- Booking in advance to avoid disappointment is recommended during the high season and December and Easter local holiday periods.

 - Guests will have heard of the terrible poaching threat to rhinos in Africa.
-Lodges may ask that you delete GPS or location data on pictures taken of the animals; this is recommended in Etosha National Park too.
+Lodges may ask that you delete GPS or location data on pictures taken of the animals.
+This is recommended in Etosha National Park too.

 - Charter flights limit luggage to just 20kg/44lbs (including hand luggage and cameras), and bags must be small, soft, and flexible enough to fit into the aircraft.